JaceDaDorito/ROR2-Slipstream/Slipstream/Packages/BepInExPack/README.md

 ```

 ### What each folder is for:
 * `BepInEx/plugins` - This is where normal mods/plugins are placed to be loaded.
-If a mod is just a `NAME.dll` file, it probably goes in here.For your own organisation, consider putting them inside folders, eg: `plugins/ActualRain/ActualRain.dll`
+If a mod is just a `NAME.dll` file, it probably goes in here.
+For your own organisation, consider putting them inside folders, eg: `plugins/ActualRain/ActualRain.dll`

 * `BepInEx/patchers` - These are more advanced types of plugins that need to access Mono.Cecil to edit .dll files during runtime.
 Only copy paste your mods here if the author tells you to.

 * `BepInEx/config` - If your plugin has support for configuration, you can find the config file here to edit it.

-* `BepInEx/core` - Core BepInEx .dll files, you'll usually never want to touch these files (unless you're updating)
+* `BepInEx/core` - Core BepInEx .dll files, you'll usually never want to touch these files (unless you're updating manually)

 ### What is included in this pack